Mandrakz/ETL_F1_Dependencies/README.md

 # F1-ETL:
-All the important information about the ETL, and the querys that was created is in ETL.dtsx
+All the important information about the ETL, and the querys that was created is in Folder: Project F1 > ETL.dtsx